DPDK/dpdk/doc/guides/sample_app_ug/vmdq_dcb_forwarding.rst

 In Linux* user space, the application can display statistics with the number of packets received on each queue.
-To have the application display the statistics, send a SIGHUP signal to the running application process, as follows:
+To have the application display the statistics, send a SIGHUP signal to the running application process.

-where, <pid> is the process id of the application process.

 The VMDQ and DCB Forwarding sample application is in many ways simpler than the L2 Forwarding application (see :doc:`l2_forward_real_virtual`)